charlierdm/process_workshop_checkout_js/README.md

 # process_workshop_checkout

 This is my solution for the checkout process workshop at Makers Academy.
+Written in JavaScript and test driven using Jasmine, all tests are passing.

 ```